rpaulwastaken/dehazer/README.md

 ✨ **Key Features** ✨

 - **Image Dehazing:** The model is designed to remove haze and improve visibility in images and video frames.
-- **U-Net Architecture:** Leveraging the power of UNet, a popular choice for image restoration and enhancement tasks.
+- **Architecture:** This repository contains of two different architectures to perform dehazing: UNet and Pix2Pix.
 - **Requirements:** Make sure you have TensorFlow, scikit-learn, OpenCV, and other dependencies installed (see requirements.txt).

 ## Getting Started